On the Well-posedness of Hamilton-Jacobi-Bellman Equations of the Equilibrium Type: Introduction

 The rest of this paper is organized as follows.
 Section \ref{Sec:Pre} is devoted to the preliminaries for our study.
 We review the concepts of equilibrium controls and the associated equilibrium HJB equations for time-consistent stochastic optimal control problem.
 Section \ref{Sec:Linear} studies the linerized version of the nonlocal PDEs.
 We first establish the Schauder's prior estimate of solutions of the nonlocal linear PDEs, then take advantage of the method of continuity to prove its global well-posedness.
 In Section \ref{Sec:Nonlinear}, by the linearization method and Banach's fixed point theorem, we show that the nonlocal fully nonlinear PDE is locally solvable in a small time interval.
-Subsequently, we study how to extend the well-posedness result into a larger interval.
-Furthermore, it turns out that the fully nonlinear PDE is solvable as well if a very sharp a prior estimate holds.
-As a corollary, we show the global solvability of nonlocal quasilinear PDEs by using the newly acquired well-posedness results.
-In addition to the contributions in PDE theory, we also propose a flow of BSDEs to provide a probabilistic interpretation for our nonlocal PDEs.
+Subsequently, we investigate extending the local well-posedness results to a larger time interval and a broader function space.
+Moreover, the fully nonlinear PDE is also globally solvable provided that a sufficiently sharp a priori estimate holds.
+As a corollary, we establish the global solvability of nonlocal quasilinear PDEs by leveraging these newly obtained well-posedness results.
 In Section \ref{Sec:TIC}, we apply our PDE results to equilibrium HJB equations for the analysis of TIC stochastic control problems.
-We also estimate the difference between ``na\"{i}ve" and ``sophisticated" value functions.
-Moreover, we provide a financial TIC example that is globally solvable.
-Finally, Section \ref{Sec:Conclusion} concluds.
+Moreover, we provide financial TIC examples that are globally solvable.
+Finally, Section \ref{Sec:Conclusion} concludes.